spo587/gcdata_project/CodeBook.md

-2. Functions for finding the relevant data and renaming the columns/activity variables:
+ii.
+Functions for finding the relevant data and renaming the columns/activity variables:

 findRelevantCols(featureLabelFile) : takes the features.txt file as input and finds all 66 of the variables with mean() and std() in them, returns a vector with the relevant indices.